NicoSwag/radiance-notes/Moon Weather.md

-Base effect: each turn, dark, ghost and stellar types regain 1/16 of their HP Moonlight heals more, synthesis and morning sun heal less
+Base effect: each turn, dark, ghost and stellar types regain 1/16 of their HP Moonlight heals more, synthesis and morning sun heal less Cosmic power increases stats more
+Moonblast has a 60% chance to decrease sp.atk, instead of 30% Surf power increased by 50%
+Hex and Venoshock always do more damage
+Weather ball becomes dark type, doubles in power

 Lunar blessing heals more
 Lunar dance does ???
-Cosmic power increases stats more

 Blood moon changes
-Weather ball becomes dark type, doubles in power Moonblast has more chances to trigger the secondary effect Surf power increased by 50%

 New ability: nocturnal.
 Speed doubles under moon.
 New ability: lunatic.
 Increases attack power and adds the shell bell effect to moves New ability: moon's veil.
 Increases defensive stats under moon